C.H. Gladman, Carl E. Hall, et al.

 Dr. Matthew Winsor left the university for Illinois State University.

 UTEP hosted the Southwestern Undergraduate Mathematics Research Conference (SUnMaRC) in March, welcoming 70 students and 17 faculty from several states.
-Dr. Art Duval is the lead organizer, with Club Zero members led by Angel Davalos and Melissa Pugh enthusiastically stepping into the role of first-time host.
+Dr. Art Duval was the lead organizer, with Club Zero members led by Angel Davalos and Melissa Pugh enthusiastically stepping into the role of first-time host.

 Department alumn Matthew "Matt" Diethelm was named one of the three 2010 Gold Nugget Award recipients for the College of Science.